Sat, Nov 23, 2024 | Jumada al-Awwal 21, 1446 | DXB ktweather icon0°C

 She has since swept through storytelling platforms, having appeared on the big screen with hits such as Badlapur, in a web series (Leila), and in a movie that had her put on 20kilos for her role, Double XL (which you can still watch on Netflix).

-“For me, it was always about like playing a character – Double XL was the first film under my production company that I chose to make [and I wanted it to] represent every girl or every guy who has a body image issue.
-I put on, like, almost 20kgs for it.
+“For me, it was always about like playing a character — Double XL was the first film under my production company that I chose to make [and I wanted it to] represent every girl or every guy who has a body image issue.
+I put on almost 20kgs for it.
 I feel like it makes you understand the female body, the male gaze, ideas of beauty,” she added.

-“Even today, every time I put a no make-up selfie, people are like, ‘Oh my God, she's got no makeup’.
+“Even today, every time I put a no make-up selfie, people are like, ‘Oh my God, she’s got no make-up’.
 And I'm like, but why is it such a big deal?”

-When asked about her medium of preference – big screens versus OTT storytelling – she confidently says: “I prefer the project that pays me the most money.”
-This isn’t her dissing her craft, rather, she's explaining that she’s worked hard and fought tooth and nail to get to where she is, a place where she can enjoy the income of her efforts.
-“You know how hard I have worked to reach a point where I feel I'm finally getting paid somewhere close to what I think the hard work that I put in is worth?” she asks.
+When asked about her medium of preference — big screens versus OTT storytelling — she confidently says: “I prefer the project that pays me the most money.”
+This isn’t her dissing her craft; rather, she’s explaining that she’s worked hard and fought tooth and nail to get to where she is, a place where she can enjoy the income of her efforts.
+“You know how hard I have worked to reach a point where I feel I’m finally getting paid somewhere close to what I think the hard work that I put in is worth?” she asks.
 “I really enjoy it [my pay slip].
-And I enjoy flaunting as well, because I feel like otherwise, sometimes, you know, the hairdresser gets paid more than actresses in big mainstream films.”
+And I enjoy flaunting it as well, because I feel like otherwise, sometimes, you know, the hairdresser gets paid more than actresses in big mainstream films.”

-As she navigates new age tech (read as artificial intelligence) that’s taking over most parts of life – from travel to photography – and causing a huge stir for actors who are finding AI versions of themselves replicated on screen (recent examples include Harrison Ford and Tom Hanks), Qureshi calls for perspective.
+As she navigates new age tech (read as artificial intelligence, or AI) that’s taking over most parts of life — from travel to photography — and causing a huge stir for actors who are finding AI versions of themselves replicated on screen (recent examples include Harrison Ford and Tom Hanks), Qureshi calls for perspective.
 “Let's be like, okay, we have to constantly keep checking ourselves and have these ethical codes,” she urges, explaining that this needs to be an evolving and continuous debate.
-“You don't have one law and stays there forever.
-It's an evolving piece.How do you refine and make sure that you're there's always a better system of governance in a country?
-Same applies to AI, same applies to social media.Technology evolves and as we figure out better uses of it or different uses of it, we have to be like, okay, not for this or not for that.”

 Qureshi is an animated speaker, letting her hands do some of the talking or her body language convey keenness as she stresses a point.
 Which is why you know she’s already got her walls up when you casually bring up those two major superhero camps that can get even the most non-cartoon fan worked up.
 When asked whether she is a Marvel fan or DC fan, she shakes her head, saying, “I’m a Zack Snyder fan — let’s leave it at that.”

-We can however talk about Zeba and her adventures – and the fact that Qureshi is keen to write another book (her side hustle).
+We can, however, talk about Zeba and her adventures — and the fact that Qureshi is keen to write another book (her side hustle).
 She just “needs two years off,” she jokes.

 Soon, Qureshi is furiously typing on her phone even as she makes time to smile, nod, and pose for photographs.
-She is ready to head to the fare, to share her supergirl with the world.
+She is ready to head to the fair, to share her supergirl with the world.

 ALSO READ: